thorimur/queueboard-core/Infra robustness ideas.md

     partial fix implement (shuffling PRs, so new PRs will still tend to this) => auto-classify re-downloaded PRs as stubborns also, perhaps after 5 attempts? delete once successful?

-- auto-classify "missing" PRs as stubborn run a period clean-up job, perhaps once a day? if one detects broken data, delete the broken data and create a file broken-number-full-1.txt
-  - if that file already exists, create a file ...-2.txt
-  - if that one already exists, create a file ...-3.txt
-  - if that one also exists, add to stubborn files.

-- if a PR is listed as missing, but its data is broken, currently this can block re-queueing of missing PRs.
-Instead, one should (1) remove the broken data (and incrementing that counter), (2) re-populate that file, (3) if downloading that file works, reset the broken data counter.
-(partially implemented: new entries are appended to the file; auto-removing broken data is not)

 - try logic for stubborn PRs: remove broken data, re-queue and try again.
 That step should generally not fail.

 small observations, might not be worth fixing yet